stevenaeola/linalg_lectures/1_structures/PITCHME.md

 - E.g. a list can be implemented with an array or a linked list
 - We can build structures with other structures e.g. queue from a list
 - Layers of abstraction e.g. assembly instruction, virtual machine instruction, prog lang instruction
-- At each level we fix the interface: can change details
+- At each level we fix the interface: can change details e.g. integers and real numbers on computer
 - Algebra = abstraction

 :::